-Feeling safe and secure on a university campus is of great concern for today's university student and employee.
+Feeling safe and secure on a university campus is of great concern for today's university students and employees.
 Southern Wesleyan University understands that concern and is committed to providing security procedures and prevention information to ensure a safe environment for learning and working.

-Southern Wesleyan University is located in Central, South Carolina, at the end of Wesleyan Drive and is bordered by Simms School Road and Thomas Lane.
-The Southern Wesleyan University campus is home for several hundred persons working, living or studying on our campus.
-As a Christian campus in a small residential community, we are very fortunate to have very low crime rates.
+Southern Wesleyan University, located in Central, South Carolina, is at the end of Wesleyan Drive and bordered by Simms School Road and Thomas Lane.
+The Southern Wesleyan University campus is home to several hundred people working, living, or studying on campus.
+As a Christian campus in a small residential community, we are fortunate to have very low crime rates.

-The Campus Security and Crime Awareness brochure is revised, updated and distributed annually and is intended to satisfy the requirements of 34 C.F.R.
-668.47.
+The Campus Security and Crime Awareness brochure is revised, updated, and distributed annually and is intended to satisfy the requirements of 34 C.F.R.
+668.46.